 Ability to meet ICANN’s legal and fiduciary obligations

-While all members and participants were encouraged to respond to the survey, only a subset of all members and observers submitted responses.
-To validate the results of the survey, the CCWG held additional discussion to ensure that there was a shared understanding of the CCWG’s preferences as reflected in the Initial Report.
+While all members and participants were encouraged to respond to the survey, only a subset of all members and observers submitted responses. [insert the link to numbers/respondent lists?]
+To validate the results of the survey, the CCWG held additional discussions to ensure that there was a shared understanding of the CCWG’s preferences as reflected in the Initial Report.

 In the recommendations and responses to charter questions included in section 5 of this report, the CCWG has prioritized mechanisms A and B for further consideration in line with the CCWG’s preference for these mechanisms.
 The recommendations and responses to charter questions reflect that the CCWG is particularly confident that mechanism B would serve the needs of the ICANN organization and community.
 Mechanism C is addressed in a more limited manner, reflecting that a smaller number of favored this option.
 While mechanism D is described in this report, the recommendations and responses to charter questions do not address mechanism D, which was least favored by the CCWG and is not being recommended for further consideration at this time.